phguo/cap-res-data/README.md

 # Dataset of “*Capacity reservation for humanitarian relief: A logic-based Benders decomposition method with subgradient cut*”

-This repository is the dataset associated with the paper  `Guo, P., & Zhu, J. (2023).
+This repository is the dataset associated with the paper:

+*Guo, P., & Zhu, J. (2023).
 Capacity reservation for humanitarian relief: A logic-based Benders decomposition method with subgradient cut.
-European Journal of Operational Research. https://doi.org/10.1016/j.ejor.2023.06.006`
+European Journal of Operational Research, 311(3), 942–970. [https://doi.org/10.1016/j.ejor.2023.06.006](https://doi.org/10.1016/j.ejor.2023.06.006)*

 This dataset consistent of two parts:

 - [`**-**-*.json`] Synthetic data generated in this paper.
-- [`case_national/state.json`] Real-world case study data adapted from *Veloso, R., Cespedes, J., Caunhye, A., & Alem, D. (2022).
+- [`case_national/state.json`] Real-world case study data adapted from `Veloso, R., Cespedes, J., Caunhye, A., & Alem, D. (2022).
 Brazilian disaster datasets and real-world instances for optimization and machine learning.
-Data in Brief, 42, 108012. https://doi.org/10.1016/j.dib.2022.108012*.
+Data in Brief, 42, 108012. https://doi.org/10.1016/j.dib.2022.108012`.

 Cite this dataset use